sagecontinuum/sage/README.md

 Sage will develop open source computer code and provide open hardware design documents.
 The data from sensors will also be hosted in the cloud to facilitate easy data analysis.

+The Sage project draws a lot of software and hardware from the [Waggle AI@Edge](https://github.com/waggle-sensor/waggle) platform.